Nigerian Universities That Accept Low JAMB Scores: 140-180 Cut-Off Marks

 Private universities often have more flexible admission criteria.
 Many admit candidates with JAMB scores from 140, though tuition costs are significantly higher than public institutions.

-Affordable Private Options
+Notable Private Options

 • Veritas University, Abuja